GlobalEye: Variants

+Bombardier developed an evolution of the Bombardier Global 6000, the Global 6500 which is equipped with a new engine (Rolls-Royce Pearl 15), an optimised wing and an improved avionics.
+Bombardier stopped producing the earlier variant and shifted to the Global 6500 in the early 2020s.
+GlobalEye entirely new built will require the shift towards the Global 6500.

 Operational history

+United Arab Emirates

 In November 2015, the United Arab Emirates ordered the system, which it refers to as the Swing Role Surveillance System (SRSS), as part of a US$1.27 billion deal.
 In February 2017, the UAE exercised an option to procure an additional third GlobalEye in a deal worth US$238 million.
 According to UAE air force chief Ibrahim Naser Al Alawi, the GlobalEye should be a "strong force multiplier...an early warning radar which is capable also of detecting ballistic missiles, and to cover the whole domain as an air power".

 By May 2019, lead elements, including ground control stations, had been delivered to the UAE.
 The UAE took delivery of its first GlobalEye per schedule in April 2020 the second delivery in September 2020, and the third delivery in February 2021.
-In January 2021, Saab announced that it had received a follow on contract from the UAE for the supply of two more GlobalEye systems, valued at US$1.018 billion.
+In January 2021, Saab announced that it had received a follow on contract from the UAE for the supply of two more GlobalEye systems, valued at USD $1.018 billion.
 In September 2024 Saab announced that the fifth and final GlobalEye had been delivered to the UAE Air Force.